omar-mohamed/ultimate-image-classification/README.md

 - Get AUC-ROC, precision, recall, F1, and automatic best threshold for exact match for multilabel classification

 # Usage
+*The project was last tested on a virtual environment of python 3.7, pip 23.2.1, and MacOS*
 - Download this repo
 - Have python 3.6+
 - pip install -r requirements.txt